 1. Used as a vacuum contact, which is currently being promoted and applied in a large area;

 2. Used as a conductive heat dissipation element, which can meet the requirements of high electrical conductivity, thermal conductivity, heat resistance, vacuum performance, and constant thermal expansion coefficient of high-power integrated circuits and microwave devices;

 3. Used as some instrumental components with special requirements, and can meet its non-magnetic, constant thermal expansion coefficient, high elastic modulus, high electrical thermal conductivity, etc.;

-4. Used for high-temperature parts of rockets and missiles with lower temperature, and can also replace molybdenum as parts in other weapons, such as extended range guns;
+4. Used for high-temperature parts of rockets and missiles with lower temperatures, and can also replace molybdenum as parts in other weapons, such as extended-range guns;

 5. Used as a solid dynamic seal, a reinforcing rib for sliding friction, a water-cooled electrode tip of a high-temperature furnace, and an electrode for electrical machining, etc.